Fillerbuster: Unified Generative Scene Completion Model for Casual Captures: Evaluation

 \inlineheading{Results} We show qualitative results in \cref{fig:completing_casual_captures}.
 We find that \textit{3DGS} cannot add any additional detail, leading to large unknown regions when rendering novel views away from the training images.
-Naïvely adapting \textit{NeRFiller} to this challenging setting fails drastically because the inpainting is not conditioned on pose and are therefore random, adding random colors to the scene. \textit{CAT3D-sequence-size} is more consistent but introduces artifacts due to the limited context size.
-Our proposed method \textit{Fillerbuster}, with large sequence sizes for conditioning and generation, of the most consistent.
-We design a new metric, to evaluate this task since we do not have ground-truth when hallucinating novel scene content.
-We are inspired by previous work that measures reconstruction error \cite{fridman2024scenescape} or distance to epipolar lines \cite{muller2024multidiff,yu2023long}.
-Specifically, we render a novel-view camera trajectory and estimate the poses between nearby frames.
-We use off-the-shelf correspondences \cite{sun2021loftr} and classical methods \cite{hartley1997defense} to obtain a relative rotation, which we compare with the ground truth.
-We report relative rotation accuracy in \cref{fig:completing_casual_captures_metrics} and find the qualitative results to be consistent with camera-pose estimation accuracy.
+Naïvely adapting \textit{NeRFiller} to this challenging setting fails drastically because the inpainting is not conditioned on pose, so it is random and adds incorrect colors to the scene. \textit{CAT3D-sequence-size} is more consistent but introduces artifacts due to the limited context size.
+Our proposed method \textit{Fillerbuster}, with large sequence sizes for conditioning and generation, is the most consistent.
+We design a metric for this task without ground truth, inspired by reconstruction error \cite{fridman2024scenescape} and epipolar geometry \cite{muller2024multidiff,yu2023long}.
+We render a novel-view trajectory, estimate relative rotations between nearby frames using correspondences \cite{sun2021loftr} and classical methods \cite{hartley1997defense}, and report relative-rotation-accuracy (RRA): the percentage of pairs whose angle error is below a threshold.
+RRA captures geometric stability but does not measure perceptual realism.